Recommended type of grass seed

 - Mixtures and blends are popular because they increase the genetic diversity of your lawn.
 Certain grass species and cultivars are more susceptible to disease and insect problems, so using mixtures and blends increases your lawn's ability to resist diseases and overcome insect infestations.

 - Mixtures are a good option if growing conditions vary throughout your yard.
-For additional information on seed, mixture recommendations refer to (PDF) TT 77 Turfgrass Cultivar Recommendations for Certified Sod and Professional Seed Mixtures in Maryland.
+For additional information on seed and mixture recommendations, refer to (PDF) TT 77 Recommended Turfgrass Cultivars for Certified Sod and Seed Mixtures in Maryland.

 High traffic areas